-We look forward to working with you.
-If you have any questions or concerns, don't hesitate to contact a Team 3 Coordinator or Faculty Leader by phone or e-mail.
+We are glad to have you on Team 3 and we hope to have a great year together!
+If you have any questions or concerns, don't hesitate to contact a Team 3 Coordinator or Faculty Leader either by phone or e-mail.
 Their numbers and addresses are listed below.